The War on Worms: Roundworm in Cats

 What do roundworms look like?

 Roundworms are white, cylindrical and resemble pieces of spaghetti.
-The thousands of eggs that they produce are passed in the cat’s faeces, but are tiny and can only be seen under a microscope.
+The thousands of eggs that they produce are passed in the cat's faeces.
+These eggs are tiny and can only be seen under a microscope.

 How do cats get roundworms?